oracle/cloudtestdrive/AppDev/cloud-native/kubernetes/monitoring-kubernetes/visualizing-with-grafana-lab.md

   ![grafana-home-datasource-done](images/grafana-home-datasource-done.png)

-## Step 3: Creating our first dashboard
+## Task 3: Creating our first dashboard

 We now need to configure a dashboard that will display data for us.

-### Step 3a: Create our initial visualisation
+### Task 3a: Create our initial visualisation

   1. Click the **Create your first dashboard** button to start the process